sohom070994/notion-telegrambot/README.md

 # Notion Telegram Bot

-This project integrates Notion, OpenAI, and Telegram to create a bot that interacts with users and performs various tasks using these services.
+This project integrates Notion, OpenAI, and Telegram to create a bot that interacts with users and updates a Notion database with workout data extracted from user messages.

 ## Project Structure

-- `basic-telegrambot.py`: Contains the basic implementation of the Telegram bot.
-- `notion-app.py`: Handles interactions with the Notion API.
-- `open-ai.py`: Manages communication with the OpenAI API.
-- `tools.py`: Contains utility functions used across the project.
-- `requirements.txt`: Lists the dependencies required for the project.
-- `.env`: Stores sensitive configuration details.
+- `telegram_to_notion_openai.py`: The main script that implements the Telegram bot, integrates with OpenAI for data extraction, and updates the Notion database.
+- Other `.py` files: These are test files used for various purposes during development.

 ## Setting Up the .env File